Girl (Destiny's Child song): Writing and production

-In June 2013, Rowland revealed during an interview with Hot 107.9 Morning Show that Beyoncé and Williams wrote "Girl" as a request for her to escape an abusive relationship; the same topic was discussed in Rowland's "Dirty Laundry" (2013) and her fans were the first to "connect [the] dots" and discover the inspiration behind "Girl".
+In June 2013, Kelly Rowland revealed during an interview with Hot 107.9 Morning Show that Beyoncé and Michelle Williams wrote "Girl" as a request for her to escape an abusive relationship; the same topic was discussed in Rowland's "Dirty Laundry" (2013) and her fans were the first to "connect [the] dots" and discover the inspiration behind "Girl".
 Rowland elaborated, "Of course, I did [feel emotional upon hearing 'Girl']!
 The girls [Beyonce and Michelle Williams] [sic] wrote it for me.
 Destiny's Child is deeper than what people see on the surface.
 Those are my homies for life...
-Those girls we stuck with each other – period."
+Those girls, we stuck with each other – period."

-Producer 9th Wonder initially met Beyoncé while she was in the recording studio as rapper Jay-Z recorded the song "Threat" for his 2003 album The Black Album.
+Producer 9th Wonder initially met Beyoncé while she was in the recording studio as her future husband, rapper Jay-Z, recorded the song "Threat" for his 2003 album The Black Album.
 After Jay went through the CD of tracks that 9th Wonder handed to him, Beyoncé mentioned that she liked what she heard from him.
 Several months later, 9th received a call from Jay-Z asking for him to give the CD of tracks to Destiny's Child.
 He was surprised at being contacted by the rapper about working with the group, as 9th confessed that he never owned an album by Destiny's Child.
-He later traveled to Los Angeles to work on the songs with the trio for their next album.
+He later traveled to Los Angeles to work on the songs with the trio for their next album Destiny Fulfilled.
 During the three-day session, he produced the songs "Girl", "Is She the Reason" and "Game Over"–all of which made either the standard or international edition's track listing for Destiny Fulfilled.

-"Girl" was written by Destiny's Child members Beyoncé, Kelly Rowland and Michelle Williams as well as Darkchild, Ric Rude, Angela Beyince, Sean Garrett, and Patrick "9th Wonder" Douthit, with production handled by Beyoncé, Rowland and 9th Wonder.
+"Girl" was written by Destiny's Child members Beyoncé, Kelly Rowland and Michelle Williams as well as Darkchild, Ric Rude, Angela Beyincé, Sean Garrett, and Patrick "9th Wonder" Douthit, with production handled by Beyoncé, Rowland and 9th Wonder.
 It was recorded by Jim Caruana at Sony Music Studios in New York City in 2004.
 The song was mixed by Dave "Hard Drive" Pensado and mastered by Tom Coyne.